We all have a role to play in helping to conserve water. Learn what you can do cut back on water use and potentially save money along the way.

 Rebates for your Home

-Hayward water customers can also take advantages of water conservation rebates available for toilets, rain barrels, and lawn conversions.
+Hayward water customers can also take advantage of water conservation rebates available for rain barrels and lawn conversions.

 Green House Calls

-The CYES Program employs young adults, ages 15 to 22, for seven weeks each summer.
+The City of Hayward partners with Rising Sun Center for Opportunity to provide Green House Calls to Hayward residents.
+Rising Sun employs young adults, ages 15 to 22, for seven weeks each summer.
 The Rising Sun Energy Center hires and trains these young specialists to serve communities across the Bay Area with no-cost home energy and water assessments, or Green House Calls.
 At each Green House Call, specialists check the home for efficiency and install energy and water-saving equipment such as energy-efficient lighting, high-efficiency aerators, showerheads, clotheslines, and power strips.
 Specialists also provide personalized recommendations for further savings.
+Residents can sign up for a Green House Call here.

 This beautiful Hayward garden uses native, drought-resistant plants